maxmohash/stockprice-sms-alert/README.md

 virtualenv venv
 source venv/bin/activate
 ```
-#### Enter the details required in the lines of code starting from below to make this functional to your personal use:
+#### Enter the details required in the lines of code starting from below to make this functional for your personal use:

 `https://github.com/maxmohash/stockprice-sms-alert/blob/master/stocksmsalert.py#L13`